erngarcia/erngarcia/README.md

 **`NLP HomeBrewer (AI/NaturalLanguages/CoffeeBeans)`**

 I am a Costa Rican computational linguist and developer specialized in deploying AI/ML tools for discourse studies, low resource language research and political discourse understanding.
-All my coding projects have a social responsibility tenent, from planning, designing and solving real-life problems that have impact in communities and individuals.
-I am a firmly believer in language and technology as means to empower people and strenghten human relationships in the building of an ideal world.
+All my coding projects have a social responsibility tenet, from planning, designing and solving real-life problems that have impact on communities and individuals.
+I am a firm believer in language and technology as a means to empower people and strenghten human relationships in the building of an ideal world.
 Always coding with amazing coffee on my desk!

 ---